ekhurtado/SMIA/README_pypi.md

 - easy to usage
 - containerized solution

+The development of the SMIA approach is addressed by Ekaitz Hurtado as part of a PhD thesis in the Control and Systems Integration research group at the University of the Basque Country (UPV/EHU).

 > 💡 **TIP:**
 > For more details on Self-configurable Manufacturing Industrial Agents (SMIA) see the [📄 **full documentation**](https://smia.readthedocs.io/en/latest/).

 ## Usage

 > ❗ **IMPORTANT:**
-> At the moment there is no final version available for the SMIA.
-> The project is currently under development.
+> The project is currently under active development,
+> so new features and bug fixes will be introduced continuously.
-> Therefore, SMIA is not a ready-to-use implementation.
+> Therefore, although SMIA is not yet an industry-ready implementation,
-> New features and bug fixes will be uploaded during development.
+> validations of the approach with different use cases will be conducted during its development.

 Multiple ways of running SMIA software are available.
 The associated GitHub repository shows how to run the base SMIA software.